-Munich Airport was voted Central Europe´s best airport at the 2013 World Airport Awards and maintained its number six position from the previous year in the worldwide ranking.
-This year's edition of the Skytrax survey set a new record with more than 12 million respondents.
+Munich Airport was voted Europe´s best airport at the 2014 World Airport Awards and acieved an outstanding third position in the global rankings.
+This year's edition of the Skytrax survey set a new record with more than 13 million respondents.

-“Service nonstop” is the impassioned goal and energize motto of Munich Airport’s authorities.
+“Service nonstop” is the impassioned goal of Munich Airport’s authorities.
 With a clear signage and user-friendly layout, passengers find their way quickly and easily around Munich Airport.
 Special transit screens at the arrival gates display connections relevant to the arriving passengers.
 For literally nonstop service, general service centers in Terminal 1 and Terminal 2 are open 24-hours to serve the passengers with almost anything they require – such as luggage storage, dry cleaning, travel health insurance, lost and found, fax service or ticket sales for public transportation.
-Furthermore, Internet points, wireless LAN access, a child day care, baby changing facilities and showers are included in the airport’s comprehensive service portfolio.
-In both Terminals and the Munich Airport Center new InfoGate counters provide personal support via video conference
+Furthermore, Internet points, free wireless LAN, a child day care, baby changing facilities and showers are included in the airport’s comprehensive service portfolio.
+In both Terminals and the Munich Airport Center new InfoGate counters provide personal support via video conference.

 Shopping – From Aigner to Zegna